Jesus & Germs are Everywhere | How to Stay Well When Nobody Else Is

 woman in heart sweater leaning against a tree

-Last week, in February’s SO in the KNOW post, I shared my funny guest bathroom towel that always gets a laugh.
+Last week, in February’s SO in the KNOW post, I shared my funny that always gets a laugh.
 It says, “Wash your hands and say your prayers, because Jesus and germs are everywhere.
 Sigh.
 It’s so true.
 I mean, I’m glad about the first part, but it seems like a constant battle to combat those omnipresent germs and stay well this time of year!

 As we age, getting sick becomes a greater concern for all of us, especially if you’re one of the 50 million Americans that suffer from an autoimmune disease (75% of those are women).
 Oh, you may have gotten your flu shot, and you may think you’ve got the handwashing thing down, and maybe you even eat, sleep, and exercise the way you should, but you’ve probably overlooked a few important considerations when it comes to wellness.
 Today, we’re talking all about germs and the hidden places they hide!
 I’m also sharing tips for ways to stay healthy—even when everyone around you is sick.